Bee34949/MyCertificate/README.md

 ---

+## 4️⃣ **OKMD, AIAT: CAREER BOOTCAMP Writing Prompt**
+- **Organizers**: OKMD (Office of Knowledge Management and Development), AIAT (Artificial Intelligence Association of Thailand)
+- **Details**:
+  Attended the Writing Prompt Career Bootcamp, which emphasized creative and professional writing skills.
+Learned how to craft engaging content using AI tools and techniques.
+This program strengthened my ability to generate effective written communication for diverse audiences and purposes.

+---

 ## Goals and Applications
 - Apply the skills gained in structured cabling to IT and networking projects.
 - Leverage AI knowledge to innovate creative solutions and explore its application in art and design.